Dawson7777/azure-sql-cryptozoology-ai-embeddings-lab/labGuide_SQL25.md

 # Welcome to Lab 365: Build new AI applications with Azure SQL Database - SQL Server 2025 Edition

-# 1. Connect to the free Azure SQL Database with Visual Studio Code
+# 1. Connect to the SQL Server 2025 Database with Visual Studio Code

+> ![NOTE]
+> **The following assumes you have installed SQL Server 2025 locally on a VM with Windows Authentication.**

 ## **Using Visual Studio Code**